Understanding Your Aid Offer

 How are Need and Cost of Attendance (COA) Determined?

-Most financial aid awards are based on financial need.
+Most financial aid offers are based on financial need.
 Need is the difference between the Cost of Attendance (COA) and the Expected Family Contribution (EFC).
 EFC is determined by the Department of Education (DOE).
 Once students complete a FAFSA, the DOE provides their EFC amount via email.

 How Is Cost of Attendance Established?